saerom-hong/react-native-study/README.md

   - Understanding that these components render to native platform elements instead of HTML

 ### File-Based Navigation
-- Implementing route groups for better organization
+- Implementing route groups for better organisation
 - Understanding the navigation structure
 - Managing navigation state and transitions